Devon Freewheelers delight at winning the Emergency Services category of the Outstanding Care Awards for Devon and Cornwall 2018

 The Outstanding Care Awards 2018 ceremony held in Torquay this month hosted their annual award ceremony in the presence of hundreds of finalists in the Care Industry.
 The Emergency Services Category was wittled down to just four finalists, and included the Devon Blood Bike Charity, Devon Freewheelers.

-The Bronze award went to South Western Ambulance Service NHS Foundation Trust and the Silver award with to SWAST's Cancer Care Team; but the Gold award went to Devon Freewheelers.
+The Bronze award went to South Western Ambulance Service NHS Foundation Trust and the Silver award with to SWAST's Cancer Care Team; but the Gold award for Emergency Services went to Devon Freewheelers.

 Daniel Lavery said "it's an outstanding achievement which was dedicated to the efforts of our volunteers at the ceremony.
 To receive this above the ambulance service and a cancer care team which in itself by the virtue of its name deserves the award is just overwhelming.
 I'm so proud of the efforts of our volunteers who at the end of the day, is what Devon Freewheelers is all about."